 - Groups: Interns serve as co-facilitators in groups with children, teens or parents (to be arranged) or to develop their own psychoeducational group.

 - Community placements (when available): Interns may have the opportunity to work during the year (biweekly approximately 3-4 hours/week) at a community placement, to provide additional opportunities with consultation, program evaluation and/or non-traditional forms of service delivery.
 Options vary each year but may include local primary care practices or community agencies.

 - Community presentations: Each intern will be expected to develop a talk for parents or medical providers in the community on a topic of interest.
-Interested groups range from parents of elementary school children, high school students in health classes, parents of children with various medical diagnoses, nursing students, medical residents, etc.
+Interested groups range from parents of elementary school children, high school students in health classes, parents of children with various medical diagnoses, nursing students, physical/occupational therapists interested in behavioral health, medical residents, etc.